 Your child may be able to get disability benefits if they were diagnosed with a form of spina bifida other than spina bifida occulta and the below descriptions are true.

 One of these descriptions must be true:

 The child’s biological mother or father served in:

 - South Vietnam (the Republic of Vietnam) any time from January 9, 1962, through May 7, 1975, or

 - Certain units in the Korean Demilitarized Zone (DMZ) any time from April 1, 1968, through August 31, 1971

-The child was conceived after the parent served in either South Vietnam or the Republic of Korea, and
+The child was conceived after the parent served in either South Vietnam or the Republic of Korea.

-- The mother served in South Vietnam during the period from January 9, 1962, through May 7, 1975, and
+- The child’s biological mother served in South Vietnam any time from January 9, 1962, through May 7, 1975, and

-- The child was conceived after the mother served in South Vietnam, and
+- The child was conceived after the mother served in South Vietnam

 - Health care